-- Trail users must ride or walk on the right side of the trail and stay single file whenever possible.
+- Stay to the right.
+Ride or walk on the right side of the trail and stay single file whenever possible.

-- Helmets are recommended for all riders, and required for riders 14 and under.
+- Protect yourself.
+Helmets are recommended for all types of bicycle riders, especially for riders 14 and under.

-- Trail use involves risk, please review our Trail Risk Statement.
+- Remember that trail use involves risk.
+Please review our Trail Risk Statement.

-- Slow to a walk or slow trot when meeting other riders, hikers or bicyclists.
+- Slow to a walk or slow trot when meeting other trail users.

 - Stallions are not permitted on trails.